top of page

 pic-1-min.png

-Banking as a Service (BaaS) refers to the practice of allowing third-party entities, such as fintech companies, to leverage the underlying infrastructure of traditional banks to offer banking and financial services.
-BaaS enables these entities to provide seamless full-banking services directly through their own non-bank business offerings without the need to obtain a full banking license.
+Banking-as-a-Service is a model where licensed banks provide their infrastructure through APIs, enabling non-bank businesses to offer financial services.
+BaaS enables third-party entities to provide seamless full-banking services directly through their own non-bank business offerings without the need to obtain a full banking license.
 Embedded bank services include Fintech payments and getting product financing, loans, and credit cards through a seller’s website.

 In the BaaS model, there are several key players involved in the value chain: